Simon-leong/Few-shot-Face-Sketch-to-Photo-Synthesis-via-Global-Local-Asymmetric-Image-to-Image-Translation/README.md

-# Single-Image-Defogging-Based-On-Multi-Exposure-Method
+# Few-shot Face Sketch-to-Photo Synthesis via Global-Local Asymmetric Image-to-Image Translation
-Created By Simon Leong Team, From WHU, China
+Created By Y. Li, Q. Liang et al, From WHU, China

+## The repository is typically for paper, the code is waiting to open!